 A year ago, UNESCO awarded Macau the Creative City of Gastronomy status, shining a light on Macau’s unique culinary heritage.
-While many who live or have visited Macau are familiar with the local dishes, there are plenty of things people don’t know about Macanese cuisine.
+While many who live or have visited Macau are familiar with the local dishes, there are plenty of things people don’t know about Macanese cuisine, especially its history.
 Read on to discover the history of Macanese Cuisine in our city and find out when this fusion cuisine first appeared and the secrets about the local culture it hides!

-To truly understand the deep roots of Macanese cuisine, one needs to look further than just the Portuguese influence.
+To truly understand the deep roots of Macanese cuisine, one needs to look further than just the Portuguese influence and look back into history books.
 As much as it greatly contributed to local culinary traditions in the city, Portugal has been itself influenced by other cultures.

 For example, olives, garlic, and onions, while inherent elements of Macanese cuisine which are indeed included in many Portuguese dishes, were actually originally brought to the Iberian Penninsula during the Roman Empire occupation.
 Olive groves and endless wheat fields of the still fertile Portuguese South first appeared as one of the major agricultural regions for the Roman Empire.